KeksPirates/PirateLauncher/README.md

 ---

-**Disclaimer:** PirateLauncher is intended for legal and ethical use only.
+**Disclaimer:** SoftwareManager is intended for legal and ethical use only.
 Ensure compliance with applicable laws and regulations when using this tool.